HockFungSiau/Hock_Fung_Siau_ADS3001_Journal/Week4.md

 # Week 4: How bad assumptions and lack of knowledge slowed my progress

+I assumed the hard part of this project would be cleaning the data.
 This assumption was false.
 I had this assumption because I had always believed that in university outlines, invalid rows and other factors would need to be dealt with before starting.
 But in VFMC, the data was very well maintained (which I understand would not always be the case).
 Their data was well structured with lots of detail.
 What I truly struggled with was understanding each row.
 By the end of this week of exploration of the data, it had subverted some of the expectations of my data analysis:

 ## I assumed clean data would be easy to query.